vinceskahan/v5wiki/maxbotix-recipe.md

 The first thing you must do is determine to which port the sensor is connected.
 If the sensor is connected directly to a serial port, then the port will be `/dev/ttyS0` or `/dev/ttyS1` on most x86_64 systems running linux.
 On ARM systems running linux, the serial port will be `/dev/ttyAMA0` or `/dev/ttyS0`, or there might be a symlink `/dev/serial0` or `/dev/serial1`.

-Assuming that the sensor is connected to the first serial port, then invoke screen like this:
+Assuming that the sensor is connected to the first serial port, then invoke screen with the port as the only arguement, like this:
 ```
 sudo screen /dev/ttyS0
 ```